evandough/sql-lab/README.md

 - Practice and showcase SQL quiery skills
 - Build a strong SQL intuition
 - Learn to "think in queries"
-- Share the process in a fun, accessible way-
+- Share the process in a fun, accessible way

 ## Tools Used